nerves-project/ring_logger/README.md

 # Add the RingLogger backend.
 This removes the default :console backend.
 config :logger, backends: [RingLogger]

+# Periodically save logs to a file, and load logs on GenServer start from this file
+config :logger, RingLogger, persist_path: "./myapp.log", persist_seconds: 300

 # Save messages to one circular buffer that holds 1024 entries.
 config :logger, RingLogger, max_size: 1024